jibon57/nativescript-payment-alipay-wechat/README.md

 I have used NativeScript Angular for this example.
 Files are located in `demo` directory.
 Open `home.component.ts` & `common.services.ts` to see the example :)

 This example basically for Android.
 I will be happy if anyone contribute for iOS :)

+**If you would like to use Native Library for wechat login/payment you can have a look [nativescript-wechat-login-sample](https://github.com/jibon57/nativescript-wechat-login-sample) example which is for both iOS and Android.**